rgolubtsov/customers-api-proto-lite-lfe-cowboy/README.md

 ### Logging

 The microservice has the ability to log messages to a logfile and to the Unix syslog facility.
+To enable debug logging, the `logger-debug-enabled` setting in the microservice main config file `etc/settings.conf` should be set to `true` *before starting up the microservice*.

 **TBD** :cd: